|

 Facebook Hoax: Facebook will end on March 15th 2012

 SophosLabs: Have you seen the news?
 Maybe your friends have shared it with you.
 Apparently, Facebook is going to shut down on March 15th, 2012.
 Mark Zuckerberg has reportedly found running the site just too stressful.
-Here’s the link that many Facebook users have been sharing with each other. ...
+Here’s the link that many Facebook users have been sharing with each other.
+Some worried Facebook users have even been sharing this photograph of a news report about the claimed closure of the world’s most popular social network: ...